Medicare Coverage and Basics Overview

 You’re eligible for Medicare if you’re 65 or older, or under 65 with certain disabilities.
 You may also qualify for Medicare, regardless of age, if you have end-stage renal disease requiring dialysis or a kidney transplant, or amyotrophic lateral sclerosis (also known as Lou Gehrig’s Disease).

 Medicare beneficiaries can generally get their health coverage in two ways: through Original Medicare, or through a private Medicare Advantage plan.

-- Medicare Part A (Hospital Insurance) is the original Medicare coverage which helps pay for inpatient hospital care, and helps cover skilled nursing facility, hospice, and home health care.
+- Medicare Part A (hospital insurance): This covers inpatient hospital, skilled nursing facility, hospice, and home health care.

 - Medicare Part B (medical insurance): This covers outpatient medical care, including (but not limited to) doctor visits, durable medical equipment, lab tests, and preventive services.

 Certain types of Medicare coverage are only available through private insurance companies.

 - Medicare Part C (Medicare Advantage): Medicare Advantage plans provide Original Medicare benefits through private insurance companies.
 There are many types of Medicare Advantage plans, such as Preferred Provider Organization (PPO) plans and Health Maintenance Organization (HMO) plans.
 In addition to what’s covered under Original Medicare, some plans offer other benefits, such as routine dental and vision, health wellness programs, and prescription drug coverage.

 - Medicare Part D (prescription drug coverage): Original Medicare doesn’t include prescription drug benefits, except in certain situations.
 You can sign up for prescription drug coverage through a separate Medicare prescription drug plan, or through a Medicare Advantage Prescription Drug plan.